 On his world, the sky will have no stars and no moon.
 His galaxy will have grown cold as stars die out.
 When his star is formed, or was formed depending on your frame of reference, it was one of the last in his galaxy.
-His planet formed in a favorable position around its star and had the right atmosphere and elements to support life.
+His planet will form in a favorable position around its star and will have the right atmosphere and elements to support life.
 After a few million years life will evolve and finally after a few hundred thousand more will pass in the final sprint to higher intelligence.

-Sentient life on the planet of the first made it through the great trials of all intelligent life with only a few trillion deaths.
+Sentient life on the planet of The First will pass through the great trials of all intelligent life with only a few trillion deaths.

 In this dark corner of the universe, the first God won’t grow up with stars to look at.
 Any stars still alive will be too far away to see.
 On his world.
 When the sun sets, there is no light from the sky.

 He will not dream of traveling through space, what exists out there but an empty sea of black?
-Instead, he dreamed of traveling through time.
+Instead, he will dream of traveling through time.
 He will dream of escaping time, punching a hole in time and stepping outside it.
-He wasn’t the first to try (on his planet, or his universe), but he was the first to succeed.
+He won’t be the first to try (on his planet, or his universe), but he will be the first to succeed.

 After trillions of years and 10^489726678113677753 random events, the universe will produce one creature who can escape the bounds of temporal life and slip into eternity.

 His technology isn’t rare.
 Only several billion across time and space create it.
 His character is also uncommon but not totally unique; there have been many great intelligences.
 He is singular in that he has both, others come close but he alone crosses the final barriers.